Bowarc/lumin/readme.md

 * Display any video as your desktop background
 * Video download
-  - Download your video from https://youtube.com/
+  - Download videos from youtube
 * Dark/Light mode